Testzero-wz/Tk-for-CQU-Course/README.md

 </br>

 ## Tips
-**There are no any alert or notice message when your  requests are successfully handled by servers or not .**
+**There are no any alert message or notice  when your  requests are successfully handled by servers or not .**

-**The only thing you can do is to wait for the message box on the left to update :)**
+**The only thing you can do is  wait for the message box on the left to update :)**
 **Ahahahahah**